benchristel/refactoring-workshop/autoclop/README.md

 I recommend the following process:

-1. Wrap the existing code in tests.
-There are some tests already, but they are not comprehensive.
-You can manually "mutation test" (i.e. change or comment out some code to see if a test fails) to figure out whether behavior is covered by a test.
-2. Identify one smell in the code that seems particularly bad to you.
+1. Identify one smell in the code that seems particularly bad to you.
 A partial list of code smells is provided below.
-3. Refactor incrementally to remove *just that one smell*, running the tests at each step.
+2. Refactor incrementally to remove *just that one smell*, running the tests at each step.
 If you feel the need to extract code to a new class or function, you can try:
    - TDDing the new code and then wiring it up to the existing code; OR
    - Relying on the existing tests to cover your refactoring as you extract the new class/function.
-4. When the smell is gone, go to step 2.
+3. When the smell is gone, repeat from step 1.

 Throughout the process, be aware of how you feel while working on this code.
 What makes you feel frustrated, angry,